Back Pain, Stress, & COVID-19

-The coronavirus outbreak has increased stress for many people.
-Uncertainty around the spread of coronavirus, sustained social distancing, and economic concerns are just a few of the consequences of the coronavirus outbreak that may be leading to heightened stress levels.
+The COVID-19 pandemic has increased stress for many people.
+Ever-changing information around the spread of the virus, sustained social distancing, and economic concerns are just a few of the consequences that may heighten stress levels.

 While managing stress is important for everyone, if you are managing back pain you need to be extra vigilant about your stress level and how it impacts your condition.
 There are methods by which an individual with back pain can manage their stress in order to manage their pain and make a positive outcome more likely.